brlala/Operating-System-Basic/README.md

 #### Multithreaded Multicore Processors
 When processor accesses memory then it spends a significant amount of time waiting for the data to become available.
 This situation is called MEMORY STALL.
 It occurs for various reasons such as cache miss, which is accessing the data that is not in the cache memory.
 Therefore if one thread stalls while waiting for the memory, core can switch to another thread.
 Similar to 2 queues into 1 core.
 1. Coarse-Grained Multithreading - The cost of switching between threads is high as the instruction pipeline must be terminated before the other thread can begin execution on the processor core.
+The thread is switched only when an empty cycle is encountered.
 ![coarse_grained_multithreading](https://user-images.githubusercontent.com/8999633/113472809-1993f980-9498-11eb-965c-cd6daf5468ee.png)
-2. Fine-Grained Multithreading - fine tuned. includes logic for switching between threads
+2. Fine-Grained Multithreading - fine tuned. includes logic for switching between threads.
+The task is executed on a round robin manner
 ![fine_gradined_multithreading](https://user-images.githubusercontent.com/8999633/113472801-0ed96480-9498-11eb-9ba7-12c89b91f0c5.png)

 #### Virtualization